 The AUC, or officially the United Self Defense Forces of Colombia, was a paramilitary organization that operated from 1997 to 2006.

-The AUC was labelled a terrorist organization by several members of the international community including the United States and the European Union in 2002, shortly before the group agreed to demobilize.
+The AUC was labelled a terrorist organization by several members of the international community including the United States and the European Union in 2001, after which the group agreed to demobilize.
 The AUC was known for its extensive drug trafficking as well as abundant human rights crimes.

-The AUC was officially formed in April 1997 under the leadership of three brothers of the Castaño family: Fidel, Carlos and Vicente.
+The AUC was officially formed in April 1997 under the leadership of three brothers of the Castaño family: Fidel, Carlos and Vicente, who had been leading death squads since the 1980s.

-Following the death of Escobar in 1993, the Castaño brothers took over a number of the Medellin Cartel’s drug routes while Don Berna became the leader of the “Oficina de Envigado,” Escobar’s former death squad that had become Medellin’s dominant crime syndicate under the drug lord’s rule.
+Following the death of Escobar in 1993, the Castaño brothers took over a number of the Medellin Cartel’s drug routes while Don Berna became the leader of the “Oficina de Envigado,” Escobar’s former enforcer army that had become Medellin’s dominant crime syndicate under the drug lord’s rule.

 By 1994, the Castaño brothers controlled the ACCU, a vigilante group that was formed from local watch groups defending their lands against leftist guerrillas.
 These fledgling paramilitary groups, known as CONVIVIR, a Spanish acronym for “Special Vigilance and Private Security Services,” were initially supported by the government in an attempt to curb FARC and ELN guerrilla power in high risk areas of Colombia.